A Container for the Work

 – Kahlil Gibran

 Attempting to recall our inner core under such conditions is where the rubber meets the road in our journey.
-This is where the wounds, traumas, losses, betrayals, abandonments and all the other tribulations we have suffered rise up to block our intention to access our core of love and strength.
+This is where the wounds, traumas, losses, betrayals, abandonments and all the other tribulations we have suffered rise up to block our intention to access our core of awareness, love and strength.
 And the deeply ingrained defensive habits we created to shield us from further pain make this challenge even more daunting.
 This is the obstacle course we must navigate, and we will experience both advances and reversals as we do.

 This expedition will not, cannot, be traveled only on smooth paths with friendly hosts.
 We must traverse rough passages, meet our demons head on, and courageously go forward.
 As we face our internal obstructions and work our way through and around them, we clear out and open up the channels to our inner core, allowing our innate curiosity, kindness and courage to flow more freely into our daily lives and our relationships with others.